 Templates & Design

-Once you've selected a theme, you can further personalize it using the upper toolbar.
-Here too, your options are fairly limited, and only in terms of the color scheme and font are you allowed a relatively free hand.
+Once you've selected a design, you can further personalize it via the upper toolbar.
+Here too, your options are fairly limited, and you'll only have a free hand in terms of the color scheme and font.

-For anyone with a knowledge of programming, it is possible to add more oomph to the default templates by modifying the page through HTML or CSS.
-There's also the app center, where you can buy Weebly themes, or sell those that you've made.
+For anyone with programming knowledge, it is possible to add more oomph to the default templates by modifying the page through HTML or CSS.
+There also exist online marketplaces for self-created Weebly themes, which can be imported.

-Weebly comes with visually-appealing themes, but after a while, these all look the same, and the provider's lack of variety ultimately shows rather poorly when set against the templates offered by their competitors.
-Nevertheless, these themes do create seamless pages and sites, while the service's drag and drop functionality means that so long as you can look past the somewhat limited choice of templates, you'll have a fairly easy time putting your site together.
-The ability to import elements, or work directly with your site's source code means that for those intent on personalization, Weebly is there to lend a helping hand.
+Weebly comes with visually-appealing themes, but after a while, these all blur together.
+This lack of variety ultimately shows rather poorly when set against what templates Weebly's competitors offer.
+Drag and drop functionality in the editor means that so long as you can look past the somewhat limited choice of templates, you'll have a fairly easy time putting your site together.
+This is aided by the ability to import elements or work directly with your site's source code, both of which do permit some degree of customization.

-In terms of e-commerce, Weebly flexes its capabilities, due, in no small part to its parent company, the payment processing provider, Square Inc. In the store dashboard, you can add products, with the service helping you to set prices and configure additional settings, should you be so inclined.
+In terms of e-commerce, Weebly flexes its capabilities, due, in no small part to its parent company, the payment processing provider, Square Inc. In the store dashboard it's possible to add products, with the service helping you to set prices and configure additional settings, should you be so inclined.